 With Queue Sized Based Routing you can redirect the caller if the queue size exceeds a specific volume.

 Anywhere365 supports a Routing table in the SharePoint settings.
 With this table it is possible to regulate, based on a regular expression the number(s) to a specific skill.
 With this feature you are able to route specific numbers or number plans to specific skills.
 This feature can be used together with a SharePoint workflow, or an Anywhere365 Timer Job, to schedule a specific situation when specific routing can work.
-Example: If you expect a customer to call, you would like to route that customer only, based on LineURI of SIP address to a VIP skill.
+Example: If you expect a customer to call, you would like to route that customer only, based on LineURI of SIP The Session Initiation Protocol, or SIP, is a protocol for multimedia communication (audio, video and data communication).
+SIP is also used for Voice over IP (VoIP).
+SIP has interactions with other Internet protocols such as HTTP and SMTP. address to a VIP skill.
 Routing can be managed in the Routing library.

 In each line in the Routing a Match criteria can be set, following the order the Match lines will be used.
 When there is a match, the address will be forwarded to either the Skill or the Parent Question.
 When forwarded to a Skill the caller will directly enter the queue.
 When forward is to a Parent Question, the customer will enter the IVR at that point.
 Since the Skill can be a forward skill too, Anywhere365 is able to redirect a call from a specific number directly to another outbound number like mobile, SIP or PSTN.

 A Side instep to main IVR makes it possible to use an additional phone number for the same callflow.

 A Side instep to IVR makes it possible to skip IVR-steps and fulfill customer needs even faster.